arunkumarramesh/Wheat-hybrid/README.md

 # Wheat-hybrid
-Transcriptomes and Methylomes of Chinese Spring, Paragon and hybrid bread wheat
+Scripts and Data for analyzing transcriptomes and methylomes of Chinese Spring, Paragon and hybrid bread wheat